wanrongyang/wanrongyang.github.io/_pages/about.md

 - *2019.09 - 2023.09*, **Joint bachelor's education** in [SIAT, University of Chinese Academy of Sciences](https://www.siat.ac.cn/) and [CQUT](https://www.cqut.edu.cn/)

 # 📻 Invited Talks
+- *2024.04*, Deep reinforcement learning with its application, SIAT, University of Chinese Academy of Sciences
 - *2023.12*, Multimodality radiomics in prostate cancer radiotherapy, CDT Data Science Seminar, University of Liverpool
 - *2023.10*, **Plenary leture**, The 16th International Conference for Stereology and Image Analysis(ICSIA-2023), Xi'an, CHINA